 Airwars maintains an extensive database of all known allegations in which civilians have been reported killed by Russian forces in Syrian casualty events since September 30th 2015.
-Our month by month published records include a case report on every known alleged event; photographs, videos, names of the dead where known; links to all known sources; and our provisional assessment as to whether Russian forces were likely responsible.
+Our published month by month records include a case report on each known alleged event; photographs, videos, names of the dead where known; archived links to all known sources; and our provisional assessment as to whether Russian forces were likely responsible.

 Civilian fatalities from likely Russian airstrikes continued to decline from their January peak – though many still died.